carpentries-incubator/workflows-nextflow/_episodes/03-channels.md

 > {: .solution}
 {: .challenge}

-## Creating Channels, Channel factories
+## Creating Channels using Channel factories

 Channel factories are used to explicitly create channels.
 In programming, factory methods (functions) are a programming design pattern used